Himanta Biswa Sarma: Controversies

+Biswa has often been seen mired in controversies on two counts, one as regards his extremely hardline and inflammatory comments against the Muslim community and other as regards the allegations of corruption.
+He currently leads all efforts in Assam to evict Bengali-speaking muslims in the state, at the direction of the BJP, demolishing over 22,000 structures between 2021 and 2026.
+He has often made divergent claims publicly.

+In 2011, Paresh Baruah led ULFA faction claimed that Sharma is a former member of the militant outfit.
+In April 2021, Himanta Biswa Sarma announced that there is no need to wear masks in the state as there is no more coronavirus present in Assam when India was undergoing the second wave of COVID-19.
+In June 2025, Sarma said that the terms socialism and secularism should be removed from the Constitution of India.

+Anti-Muslim remarks

+2020

 In November 2020, Biswa posted on social media, claiming that supporters of AIUDF Chief and Dhubri MP, Badruddin Ajmal had shouted slogans in support of Pakistan to greet him, on his arrival at Silchar airport.
 Biswa's claim was reiterated by an Assamese news channel, News Live, which is owned by Biswa's wife, and then also confirmed by several news channels and newspapers, including Times Now, CNN News18, and The New Indian Express.
 Biswa's post was initially flagged by Facebook as misinformation but later this caution tag was removed and post was restored.
 Facebook's spokesperson told The Indian Express that the tag was erroneously put on Sarma’s post.
-Guwahati Police have since registered multiple First Information Reports, opened a case and arrested a AIUDF member named Nasir Uddin.
+Guwahati Police have since registered multiple First Information Reports, opened a case and arrested an AIUDF member named Nasir Uddin.

-In April 2021, Himanta Biswa Sarma announced that there is no need to wear masks in the state as there is no more coronavirus present in Assam when India was undergoing the second wave of COVID-19.